Common US foods that are banned in other countries

 Dairy with rBST or rBGH hormones

-Milk in the United States, unless marked otherwise, is treated with either rBST or rBGH, an artificial hormone that stimulates milk production.
+Milk in the United States, unless marked otherwise, is treated with either rBST or rBGH, which are artificial hormones that stimulate milk production.
 The FDA says there is no difference in the milk produced by cows treated with the hormone, but countries like Canada and those in the European Union ban it.

-The citrus-flavored soft drink uses brominated vegetable oil as an emulsifier.
-BVO is banned in Japan and the European Union because it contains bromine, the element found in brominated flame retardants, which can build up in the body and potentially lead to memory loss, as well as skin and nerve problems.
+This citrus-flavored soft drink uses brominated vegetable oil (BVO) as an emulsifier.
+BVO is banned in Japan and the European Union because it contains bromine, the element found in brominated flame retardants, which can build up in the body and potentially lead to memory loss as well as skin and nerve problems.

 Chicken that's been chlorinated

-Chicken produced in the United States gets washed in chlorine to reduce its risk of spreading disease and illness like salmonella.
+Chicken produced in the United States gets washed in chlorine to reduce its risk of spreading diseases and illnesses like salmonella.
 This practice is banned in the United Kingdom and the European Union because it promotes unsanitary farming practices.